codingfreshie/PS_1_Backend/README.md

 ---

-## ??
-Tips
+##  Tips

 - Use `[HttpGet]`, `[HttpPost]`, etc. to define endpoints.
 - To add database interaction, inject `ApplicationDbContext`.
-- Don�t forget to register new services if needed in `Program.cs`.
+- Don’t forget to register new services if needed in `Program.cs`.